 (i) To slow the process of land erosion and degradation.

 (ii) To restore degraded lands to ensure regeneration.

-(iii) To improve and ensure availability of water and soil moisture.
+(iii) To improve and ensure the availability of water and soil moisture.

-(v) To enhance internal fertility of soil through organic recycle.
+(v) To enhance internal fertility of soil through organic recycling.

 (vi) To enlarge effective productive exploitation zone to the deeper soil profile by adopting mixed and companion farming system.